 You are giving us your personal information to allow us to find out about the health and wellbeing of young people in Glasgow and what they think about the services they use.
 This information is then used to help improve the lives of young people in the city.

 We provide these services to you as part of our statutory function as your local authority.
 You can find more details of our role on our website at www.glasgow.gov.uk/privacy.
 Processing your personal information is necessary for the performance of a task carried out in the public interest by the council.
-In this instance it is also done on the basis of your consent.

 We also need to process more sensitive personal information about you for reasons of substantial public interest as set out in the Data Protection Act 2018.
 It is necessary for us to process it to carry out key functions as set out in law.
-We are also processing more sensitive personal information about you on the basis that you have given us your explicit consent for this.

 The individual data about your health and wellbeing is being collected by Glasgow City Council for statistical and research purposes only for the performance of a task carried out for reasons of public interest.